Things to Do in Kiev in December

 St. Nicholas Day Celebrations

-New Year's Eve Celebration at Maidan Nezalezhnosti
+New Year's Eve at Maidan Nezalezhnosti